matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - Comparator interface
     - Algorithm to sort list of strings.
 Each algorithm implements the interface `Comparator<String>`
-    - Any object that implements this interface has a method that takes in 2 strings, and specifies which string comes first.
+    - Any object that implements this interface has a method that takes in 2 strings, and specifies which string comes first

 ```java
 int compare(String s1, String s2)